 At some point in my online business career, I realized I couldn’t sell physical products AND maintain a blog.
 I sought out help to assist me in this, and I’m so glad I did.
 This helped me to continue to focus on expanding my influence and brand.

 5. Digital Products

 Ebooks, online courses, and membership websites are examples of digital products that bloggers can sell to their audience.

 This is the holy grail of blogging income, because you can create the item one time and sell it over and over again.
 Hello passive income.

-I’m not including this in the five things, because its kind of separate thing from blogging, but Youtube ads is another contributor to my income.
-For every 1,000 viewers that see the ads on my videos I get paid a small amount.
-Its hardly anything per view, but adds up as the audience grows.
+I’m not including this in the five things, because it’s kind of a separate thing from blogging, but Youtube ads are another contributor to my income.
+For every 1,000 viewers that see the ads on my videos, I get paid a small amount.
+It’s hardly anything per view, but it adds up as the audience grows.